 A modular clock kit based on old-fashioned VFD display tubes.
-IV-18 version.Designed by Akafugu Corporation, Ships from Japan
+IV-18 version.Designed by Akafugu Corporation in Japan

 The VFD Modular Clock is a clock based on old-fashioned VFD Display Tubes.
 VFD is short for Vacuum Flourescent Display.
 A VFD display is typically green or blue, and emits a bright light with high ...Read More…